Lions (United Rugby Championship): Location

 They are based in New Doornfontein, Johannesburg, and have always been centred around the Lions union (Johannesburg), drawing players from that union since the inception of the competition as Super 12 in 1996.

 Through 2005, the Cats also drew players from the two unions based in Free State —the Free State Cheetahs (Bloemfontein) and Griffons (Welkom)— and the Griquas (Northern Cape).
 That arrangement ended when the Cheetahs were admitted to the competition.

 Starting in 2006, they drew players from the Leopards (North West) and Pumas (Mpumalanga) unions, which previously were in the franchise areas of the Bulls.

 From the start of 2017, they could only draw players from the Griquas (Northern Cape).

 As of 2020, only players contracted by the Lions franchise were drawn.

 Stadium

-The Lions' home ground is Ellis Park Stadium (known for sponsorship reasons as Emirates Airline Park), named after an employee from the Johannesburg City Council, Mr JD Ellis, with whom the rugby union negotiated to acquire the land on which the stadium is built.
+The Lions' home ground is Ellis Park Stadium named after an employee from the Johannesburg City Council, Mr JD Ellis, with whom the rugby union negotiated to acquire the land on which the stadium is built.
 Ellis Park has hosted a number of memorable matches including the 1995 Rugby World Cup final, which was played between the All Blacks and South Africa, which saw South Africa win the William Webb Ellis Cup for the first time.

 Current squad

-The Lions squad for the 2025–26 United Rugby Championship is:
+The Lions squad for the 2026–27 United Rugby Championship is: